 The eight pillars of positive peace are well-functioning government, sound business environment, acceptance of the rights of others, good relations with neighbours, free flow of information, high levels of human capital, low levels of corruption, and equitable distribution of resources.
 The GPI also examines relationships between peace and reliable international measures, including democracy and transparency, education and material well-being.
 Nations considered more peaceful have lower index scores.

-Global Peace index
+Global Peace Index (GPI)

 Central African Republic